Using Mindfulness to Cope with Trauma

 Breaking the cycle:

-1. Identifying trauma bond situation and working towards leaving relationship/environment
+1. Identifying trauma bond situations and working towards leaving the relationship/environment

-2. Creating a safety plan and identifying resources, support system to leave abusive situation
+2. Creating a safety plan and identifying resources, and support systems to leave an abusive situation

-3. Seeking therapeutic spaces whether individual therapy or supportive group therapy with other survivors
+3. Seeking therapeutic spaces whether trauma therapy or supportive group therapy with other survivors

-4. Coping ahead to identify triggers and cyclical patterns to prevent trauma bond from reoccurring.
+4. Coping ahead to identify triggers and cyclical patterns to prevent trauma bonds from reoccurring.

 If you or a loved one are a victim of domestic violence or abuse, contact the National Domestic Violence Hotline at 1-800-799-7233 for confidential assistance from trained advocates.